Higher Order Topological Insulator via Periodic Driving: Results

 \subsubsection{Quadrupole moment}

-To establish the HOTI phase in our model we first invesigate the topological invariant.
-From the existing literature~\cite{benalcazar2017quantized,benalcazar2017electric}, it is established that SOTIs are distinguished by vanishing dipole moment but exhibiting quantized quadropole moment $Q_{xy}=0.5$ (modulo 1)~\cite{wheeler2018many,kang2018many,agarwala2019higher,nag2019higher}.
-Here we present the brief outline how to calculate quadropolar moment numerically for HOTI phase.
+To establish the HOTI phase in our model we first investigate the topological invariant.
+From the existing literature~\cite{benalcazar2017quantized,benalcazar2017electric}, it is established that SOTIs are distinguished by vanishing dipole moment but exhibiting quantized quadrupole moment $Q_{xy}=0.5$ (modulo 1)~\cite{wheeler2018many,kang2018many,agarwala2019higher,nag2019higher}.
+Here we present the brief outline on how to calculate quadropolar moment numerically for the HOTI phase.
 The macroscopic quadrupole moment for a crystal obeying periodic boundary condition is defined as following~\cite{wheeler2018many,kang2018many} :